Inform 7 documentation and resources

 How to Not Lose This Post

-This topic is pinned to this category, but by default Discourse unpins a thread when you reach the bottom (that can be deactivated in Interface under Preferences in your Profile).
-Or you can bookmark it: the bookmark icon is at the bottom of the post (you may have to select a “…” icon to see it).
+This post is pinned to its category.
+By default Discourse unpins a thread when you reach the bottom.
+This can be deactivated in Interface under Preferences in your Profile.
+Or you can bookmark it: the bookmark icon is at the bottom of the post (you may have to select a … icon to see it).
 To see your bookmarks, select your profile icon in the upper right, then select the bookmark icon there.
-If you do lose the post, search the forums for “documentation and resources” or visit while logged out.
+If you do lose the post, search the forum for “documentation and resources” or visit while logged out.

 Bookmark interface